EugenUA/vulnerabilitiesAnalysis/README.md

 there is a need to classify if every received security alert contains vulnerabilities information or no.

+In the following the program architecture and implementation details will be presented.

 # Technology Stack

 # Architecture Description